Upper bound on the multiplicity of rational and Du Bois singularities

 \begin{conj} Let $x\in X$ be a point on a variety with log canonical singularities.
 Denote $e:=\dim m_x/m_x^2$ and $d:=\dim X$ at $x$.
 If $\mathrm{mld}_x(X)>k-1$ for some integer $0\le k\le d$, then

 Moreover, equality holds when $k=d-1$. \end{conj}

 Here, $\mathrm{mld}_x(X)$ denotes the minimal log discrepancy of $X$ at $x$, i.e. the infimum of the log discrepancies $a(E;X)$ over all divisors $E$ with center $x$.
+Note that \cite{Shibata17a} proves the statement when $X$ is klt and $\mathrm{mld}_x(X)$ is replaced by the log canonical threshold of the maximal ideal at $x\in X$.
 Theorem \ref{thm: multiplicity bound for rational and Du Bois singularities} confirms the case $k=0$, and a minor refinement of its proof yields the case $k=1$.
-The equality statement is known in low dimensions: for surfaces with klt singularities by Artin \cite{Artin66}*{Corollary 6}, and for threefolds with terminal singularities by Kakimi \cite{Kakimi}*{Theorem 2.1} and by Takagi–Watanabe \cite{TW04}*{Proposition 3.10}.
+The equality statement is known in low dimensions: for surfaces with klt singularities by Artin \cite{Artin66}*{Corollary 6}, and for threefolds with terminal singularities by Kakimi \cite{Kakimi}*{Theorem 2.1} and by Takagi-Watanabe \cite{TW04}*{Proposition 3.10}.